jonathanreveille/p7/README.md

 environment.

 Second, run the command :
-* `python -m  main` (kickstarts the server and the access to the project)
+* `python -m  main` (kickstarts the server and it gives you access to the project)
-* You may connect yourself at this adress on your web browser : http://localhost:5000/ or click on the link that is presented on in your terminal screen.
+* You may connect yourself at this adress on your web browser : http://localhost:5000/ or click on the link that is presented on your terminal screen.
 * You may now interact with Grandpy Bot, he has a bunch of positive/negative answers to reply.

 ### RUN Test